-Unix systems on FI enable flexible locale settings.
-Two basic options are language and encoding settings.
+Unix systems on FI allow flexible locale settings.
+The two basic options are language setting and encoding.

-Language settings tell you how programs should talk to you.
-In what language are menus, error and other messages, and so on.
-The encoding setting defines in what encoding the documents in the editors, menu listings and other texts that the system displays.
+The language setting tells you how the programs should talk to you.
+In which language are the menus, error and other messages and the like.
+The encoding settings define the encoding in which the documents in the editors, the menu statements and other texts that the system displays are.

-localeon the command line.
-This command displays a set of variables that define the locale behavior (time format, phone numbers, monetary units, etc.).
-The format consists of two parts separated by a period, for example:
+on the command line.
+This command displays a set of variables that define the behavior of the locale (time format, phone numbers, monetary units, and so on).
+The format consists of two parts separated by a dot, for example:

-en_US sk_SK fr_FRand many others.
-This section defines which language should be used to communicate with the user.
-Second part
+en_US, sk_SK, fr_FR and many others.
+This section defines which language to use to communicate with the user.

-ISO-8859-1 UTF-8 koi8rand many others.
-All setting options known to the system can be listed by command
+All setting options that the system knows can be listed with the command

-locale -aFor example, if you want to change the setting to English with UTF-8 encoding (which we found as an option in the list of the previous command), we do this by:
+If we want to change the settings, for example, to English with UTF-8 encoding (which we found as an option in the list of the previous command), we do so with the command: